Bendy (franchise): Bendy and the Dark Revival (2022)

-Bendy and the Dark Revival is a first-person survival horror video game developed by Joey Drew Studios Inc. it is the third installment of the Bendy franchise and sequel to Bendy and the Ink Machine.
-The game was released on November 15, 2022 for Windows and in March 1, 2023 for PlayStation 4, PlayStation 5, Xbox Series X/S and Xbox One to mixed reviews from critics.
-It's a survival horror game played from a first-person perspective.
+Bendy and the Dark Revival is a first-person survival horror video game developed by Joey Drew Studios Inc. it is the third instalment of the Bendy franchise and sequel to Bendy and the Ink Machine.
+The game was released on November 15, 2022 for Windows, on March 1, 2023 for PlayStation 4 and Xbox One, and on July 11, 2025 for PlayStation 5, Xbox Series X/S, and Nintendo Switch to mixed reviews from critics.
 Players control Audrey, an animator who must navigate the world of Joey Drew Studios while avoiding creatures, occasionally solving puzzles along the way.

 The game takes place roughly 10 years after the events of the original game and follows a character named Audrey, an animator who works for Arch Gate Pictures; the company that took over Joey Drew Studios after its bankruptcy.

+Release Problems (2019–2022)

 Bendy and the Dark Revival was announced on April 14, 2019.
 However, Mike Desjardins stated on February 13, 2019, that it would not serve as Bendy and the Ink Machine 2.
 A gameplay trailer was released on June 24, 2019, announcing the game's release for Fall 2019.

 However, in December 2019, a new trailer was released to say that the game was being delayed and will release sometime in 2020.
 Another trailer was released on June 1, 2020, revealing that the game would be released in its entirety with all five chapters included, unlike the first game which was released episodically.
 The trailer also suggested the game would come out in the latter half of 2020.
 However, on November 30, 2020, the developers announced that the game would be releasing in 2021, due to the COVID-19 pandemic.
 The developers also cited that the game will be ten times bigger than the original game and that they didn't want to rush the game.

-Writing for the Guilfordian, writer Bree Lavine said she was eagerly about the game and was refreshing YouTube every hour to look for videos surrounding the game on release day.
 The game was nominated for the Outstanding Visual Style category in the 2022 Steam Awards, though lost out to the PC port of Spider-Man: Miles Morales.